The home of the future is the one you’re already living in

 Harvard’s HouseZero isn’t a cold or stark vision of survivalism, but rather a warm, wood-shingled 1940s building that’s been expertly refurbished to meet performance demands of our time.

-Working with the Norwegian firm Snøhetta as the lead architects, and the firm Skanska Teknikk Norway as the lead energy engineers, the home produces zero carbon emissions, operates completely on natural ventilation, and uses hardly any energy for cooling, heating, or lighting.
+Working with the international firm Snøhetta as the lead architect and landscape architect, and the firm Skanska Teknikk Norway as the lead energy engineers, the home produces zero carbon emissions, operates completely on natural ventilation, and uses hardly any energy for cooling, heating, or lighting.
 Beneath the nostalgic surface lies miles of wiring and a complex, data-driven infrastructure embedded with hundreds of sensors that will collect millions of data points to monitor and optimize its performance across energy use, wellness, and sustainability.

 HouseZero is a current model for a best-case, cutting-edge renovation for remediating existing structures, but it points to a goal that many have identified as a top-down defense against climate change: Focusing on existing buildings.
 Nonprofit organizations like Zero Energy Project offer builders and homeowners information and resources for improving energy efficiency; meanwhile, our more advanced Dutch counterparts have designed prefab kits for updating homes–even rental units–into net-zero nests.